MohanadOmar/Saml2-Auth0/README.md

+You can check the full Documentation here (You must logged in to AUTH0): https://manage.auth0.com/dashboard/us/dev-nzxgardmnpgvniqf/applications/p7LX8hbgEKm7cQQQMi0nqRMybRV0u1Em/quickstart/python

 # Configure Auth0
 When you signed up for Auth0, a new application was created for you, or you could have created a new one.
 You will need some details about that application to communicate with Auth0.
 You can get these details from the Application Settings section in the Auth0 dashboard.
 You need the following information: